|

 (c) Daniel Ferguson.

-Close up of the bridge showing the remaining traces of the telegraph system that ran along the branch - the insulators on
+Close up of the bridge showing the remaining traces of the telegraph system that ran along the branch - the insulators on the bridge.

 (c) Daniel Ferguson.